We use cookies to improve your experience on our website. By clicking "Accept all", you agree to the use of all cookies. Privacy Policy

 Category Page Optimisation

-Category pages are high-value SEO targets that are frequently underoptimised.
-They aggregate the authority of all the product pages within the category and rank for broader, higher-volume commercial investigation keywords - making them strategically important for organic traffic volume.
+Category pages are high-value targets that are chronically underoptimised.
+They aggregate the authority of the products within them and rank for broader, higher-volume commercial queries.

 Category Page Content